H. L. Hunt: Personal life

-A scandal emerged in 1975, after his death, when it was discovered that he had a hidden bigamous relationship with his second wife living in New York.
+A scandal emerged in 1975, after Hunt's death, when it was discovered that he had a hidden bigamous relationship with his second wife living in New York.
 After his marriage to Ruth Ray, Hunt became a Baptist and was a member of the First Baptist Church of Dallas.
 He was a major financial contributor toward the establishment of the conservative Christian evangelical Criswell College in Dallas.
 After several months at Baylor Hospital in Dallas, Hunt died at age 85, and was buried in Sparkman-Hillcrest Memorial Park Cemetery in Dallas.
 Haela Hunt-Hendrix, who formed the transcendental black metal band Liturgy, is his grandchild.
 H. L. Hunt served as inspiration behind the character J. R. Ewing from the television show Dallas.

 Politics

 Beginning in the early 1950s, Hunt was heavily involved in radio, being described as among "four of the era’s most prominent extremist broadcasters", alongside Dan Smoot, Carl McIntire, and Billy James Hargis.
-Among his programs were 'Facts Forum', 'Answers for Americans', and 'Life Line'.
+Among his programs were "Facts Forum", "Answers for Americans", and "Life Line".
+Through "Facts Forum", Hunt became a prominent supporter of Senator Joseph McCarthy, utilizing the platform to amplify anti-communist investigations in the early 1950s.

-Hunt supported the Dixiecrats, viewing the rest of the Democratic Party as an "instrument of socialism and Communism in this country."
+Hunt supported the Dixiecrats, viewing the rest of the Democratic Party as an "instrument of socialism and Communism in this country".
 Hunt supported Douglas MacArthur in the 1948 Republican Party presidential primaries, describing him as "truly the man of this century".
-In 1952 Hunt again supported MacArthur, reportedly spending $150,000 on his campaign.
+In 1952, Hunt again supported MacArthur, reportedly spending $150,000 on his campaign.
 He helped organize the pro-MacArthur faction in Texas and set up a campaign headquarters in Chicago.
+Hunt ultimately supported Dwight D. Eisenhower in both the 1952 and 1956 general elections, although the two maintained a strained relationship.
+In a 1954 private letter, Eisenhower characterized Hunt and a "few other Texas oil millionaires" as "stupid" for their opposition to "Social Security, unemployment insurance, and ... labor laws and farm programs".
+Eisenhower argued that Hunt's desire to abolish these New Deal-era programs was politically non-viable and would lead to the disappearance of any party that attempted it.

+In 1960, Hunt supported Lyndon B. Johnson's presidential bid, primarily due to Johnson's advocacy for the oil depletion allowance.
+Despite Johnson ultimately joining the Democratic ticket as John F. Kennedy's vice-presidential running mate, Hunt continued his support for the Democratic campaign through the general election that year.
+In 1962, Hunt backed Edwin Walker's primary campaign for governor of Texas; Walker finished last.